-Informed Consent
+Seek Informed Consent and/or Informed Assent

-Informed consent is: The voluntary agreement of an individual who has the capacity to give consent, and who exercises free choice.
+Informed consent is: The voluntary agreement of an individual who has the capacity to give consent, and who exercises free and informed choice.

-Consent should always be sought from children and their families / caregivers before providing services.
-To provide “informed consent”, the person giving it must be able to understand what they are consenting to.
+In all circumstances consent should be sought from children and their families or caregivers prior to providing services.
+To ensure informed consent, caseworkers must ensure that children and their families fully understand..

+Caseworkers are responsible for communicating in a child-friendly manner and should encourage the child and their family to ask questions that will help them to take a decision regarding their own situation.

 Informed assent is: The expressed willingness to participate in services.